 - Classic envelope filters (which we're concerned with).

 - Selectable LFO wave forms with tap tempo.

 This pedal also stores up to 6 user-defined presets.
 It has full MIDI compatibility.

 There are 22 effects types/modes built into the SA143 (that's 1 more than the aforementioned Source Audio SA127).
 Like the SA127, the effects are organized into 6 different categories:

 - Phasers (3 effects)

-The mode dial can also be set to “EQ Only” in order to bypass all effect besides the built-in EQ of the SA143.
+The mode dial can also be set to “EQ Only” to bypass all effects besides the built-in EQ of the SA143.

 As mentioned, each filter type can be modulated by 4 different methods (including envelope filtering).
 In addition to this, further modifications can be made via a 7-band graphic EQ.

 To learn more about graphic EQ, check out my article The Complete Guide To Graphic Equalization/EQ.

 The envelope filter can be adjusted via the following knobs.
 We've already discussed these effects, so I'll list them out!